 We’ll recover tomorrow and it will probably be alright, but that isn’t the point.
 Despite all the planning and 21 years of experience, there are still bad decisions, less than optimal outcomes, and frustration.
 Despite always wanting to use best practices, always putting kids first and wanting to do right by them, always wanting to do new things, always wanting to use tech to enhance lessons, and always chasing that romanticism of the profession, there are days of failure, even epic failure.
 Worse yet, there are days of mediocrity.
 I think those days may actually be worse.
 At least with failure, I can evaluate and fix or say that we tried something completely different.
 Mediocrity is much more difficult to measure.

-Despite having the mindset of “Do Simple Better“, it isn’t always easy.
+Despite having the mindset of ““, it isn’t always easy.
 In fact, it rarely is.
 I can sit and write about things that worked for me; those are easy and fulfilling.
 More importantly, I want others in the profession to make those ideas their own and do even better.
 But, I never want to give the idea that every day is like that, especially for me.
 For most of us, it is not and that’s alright.

 How do you get through “those” lessons where everything doesn’t go according to plan?

 For me, I borrow another baseball quote from Joe Maddon.
 I told you I would get one more in.